dannyjackson/Genomics-Main/B_Phylogenetics/msmc/msmc_README.md

 **Generating Bootstrap Outputs**

 `msmc_4_generate_bootstraps.sh` will create 20 bootstrapped sets of input files for a given individual or population.
 It will then call `msmc_4_run_bootstraps.sh` to start running MSMC on each bootstrapped input in separate batch jobs.
-Note that ``msmc_4_run_bootstraps.sh` can be easily edited to run on its own (useful if you already have generated bootstrapped sets and don't wish to waste resources regenerating them).
+Note that `msmc_4_run_bootstraps.sh` can be edited to run on its own (useful if you already have generated bootstrapped sets and don't wish to waste resources regenerating them).

 **Plotting Outputs**

-Use `msmc_5_plotmsmc.r` to plot your outputs locally in RStudio.
-(The MSMC output files are small and it can useful to tweak plot parameters on the fly in RStudio; however, a version of the plotting script that generates some predefined plots may be created in the future)
+Use `msmc_5_plot_msmc.R` to plot your outputs locally in RStudio.
+This script will generate a plot for each species you've analyzed that show your main MSMC output line for both your pre/post timepoints along with associated bootstrap estimates (in lower alpha values)

 ===========================================